Kiran7007/Interview-Preparation/docs/kotlin.md

     )
 ```

-It is useful when UI needs current state.
+- It is useful when UI needs current state.

 ---

 ## What is `shareIn`?

--   `shareIn` converts a cold Flow into SharedFlow.
+- `shareIn` converts a cold Flow into `SharedFlow`.
--   It shares one upstream execution among collectors.
+- It shares one upstream execution among collectors according to the chosen start policy.

 ```kotlin
 val events = repository.events()